-BUS 271.
-Organizational Behavior and Leadership

-This course surveys theories of organizational behavior and leadership.
+- BUS 271.
+Organizational Behavior and Leadership This course surveys theories of organizational behavior and leadership.
 Topics may include organizational change, organizational dynamics, intercultural competence, transformational leadership, servant leadership, power and influence, ethics, character formation, or others.
 Students will analyze realistic situations, apply theory to those situations, and recommend concrete courses of action.
 Credit hours: 3.
 Prerequisite: BUS 261 or permission of the department.
-(WI)

-BUS 334.
-Corporate Finance

-The financial organization and management of a business corporation.
+(WI) - BUS 334.
+Corporate Finance The financial organization and management of a business corporation.
 Time value of money and risk/return concepts serve as the foundation for valuing (analyzing) the firm's sources of capital (debt and equity) and effectively allocating these funds through the capital budgeting process.
 Credit hours: 3.
 Prerequisite: BUS 255; ECON 101R or 102R.
 (QR)

-BUS 367.
-International Business

-A survey of the challenges of doing business internationally.
+- BUS 367.
+International Business A survey of the challenges of doing business internationally.
 Topics include intercultural management, international marketing, and strategies for international business ventures.
 Case studies are used.
 Students apply theory to realistic situations in international business, analyze courses of action, and make recommendations.
 Students also research a venture in international business, analyze the host country, formulate a strategy for the venture, and recommend a course of action.
 Credit hours: 3.
 Prerequisite: BUS 261 and 264.
 Co-requisite or prerequisite: 334; or permission of the department.
-Offered second semester.
-(WI)

-BUS 369.
-Financial Markets and Institutions

-An examination of financial markets (stock, bond, money, etc.) and the operations of various financial institutions (banks, thrifts, mutual funds, insurance companies, etc.) within the legal and competitive environment.
+Offered Spring semester.
+(WI) - BUS 369.
+Financial Markets and Institutions An examination of financial markets (stock, bond, money, etc.) and the operations of various financial institutions (banks, thrifts, mutual funds, insurance companies, etc.) within the legal and competitive environment.
 Credit hours: 3.
-Prerequisite: BUS 334 or permission of the department.

-BUS 370.
-Advanced Topics in Finance

-In-depth exploration of a selected topic in finance.
+Prerequisite: BUS 334 or permission of the department. - BUS 370.
+Advanced Topics in Finance In-depth exploration of a selected topic in finance.
 Topics may include investments, financial theory, or other topics of interest.
 Credit hours: 3.
 Prerequisite: BUS 334 or permission of the department.
-May be repeated for credit when topic differs.

-BUS 371.
-Advanced Topics in Business

-In-depth exploration of a selected topic in business.
+May be repeated for credit when topic differs. - BUS 371.
+Advanced Topics in Business In-depth exploration of a selected topic in business.
 Topics may include sustainable business, entrepreneurship, or other topics of interest.
 Case studies are used.
 Students will apply theory to realistic business situations, analyze courses of action, and make recommendations.
 Students research a business problem in the area, perform a situation analysis, and recommend a course of action.
 Credit hours: 3.
-Prerequisite: BUS 261; 264; and 334; or permission of the department.
-May be repeated for credit when topic differs.
+Prerequisite: Unless otherwise specified BUS 261, 264, and 334, or permission of the department.
+May be repeated for credit when topic differs.Spring 2021: Real Estate Appraisal

-Fall 2019: Operations Management

-A study of the ways that organizations transform inputs into outputs of higher value.
-Topics may include the management of supply chains, purchasing, inventory, process design, process control, inventory, and logistics.
-Cases are used.
-Spreadsheets are used.
-Prerequisite: BUS 261; ECON 101R or ECON 102R.
+This course introduces the basic principles and procedures of real estate appraisal.
+Topics include the real estate market, principles of valuation, building and site analysis, legal concepts, and the application of the three approaches to real estate valuation.
+Single family housing and commercial property types will be highlighted.
+Prerequisite: BUS 261, or BUS 255, or an ECON course at the 200 level, or permission of the Department.
+ECON 227 (Statistics), or an equivalent, is recommended.
+Hours credit: 3.

 BUS 495.
-Senior Capstone in Business

-Students integrate concepts from accounting, finance, marketing, and management and use them in concert to manage the business as a whole.
+Senior Capstone in Business Students integrate concepts from accounting, finance, marketing, and management and use them in concert to manage the business as a whole.
 Strategic theories such as Porter's "Five Forces" model of industry analysis and the resource-based view of the firm are applied to realistic situations.
 Students analyze situations at the level of the firm, evaluate courses of action, and make recommendations.
 Students complete a term project.
 Credit hours: 3.
 Prerequisite: major core or permission of the department.